Brody: World War II

 After the Soviet invasion of Poland, during World War II, in September 1939, Brody was occupied by the Red Army.
 The Soviets deported mainly Polish people deep into the USSR.
 Between 26 and 30 June 1941, a tank battle was fought nearby between the German Panzer Group 1 and five Soviet mechanized corps with heavy losses on both sides.
 From 1941 to 1944 it was occupied by Germany.
 The local Jews were murdered in the Holocaust (see below).
 During July–August 1944, Brody and nearby areas saw the battles of the strategically important Lvov-Sandomierz Operation (a.k.a.
 Brodovkiy Kotel) where the Soviet army successfully encircled and destroyed German forces.
-It was occupied by the Soviets again, and in 1945 it was taken from Poland and annexed to the USSR.
+It was occupied by the Soviets again, and in 1945, it was taken from Poland and annexed to the USSR.
+Brody held the headquarters of German Field Marshal Gerd von Rundstedt.

 The Jews in Brody

 A crossroads and a Jewish trade center in the 19th century, the city is considered to be one of the shtetls.
 It was particularly famous for the Brodersänger or Broder singers, who were among the first to publicly perform Yiddish songs outside of Purim plays and wedding parties.

 The promulgation of the May Laws, and the massive exodus of Russian Jews which was its result, took the leaders of Western Jewry completely by surprise.
 Throughout 1881, hundreds of immigrants kept arriving in Brody daily.
 Their arrival placed the existing Austrian and German-influenced ethnic Jews in a quandary.
 The comfortable middle-class Jewish community of Central and Western Europe looked instinctively to the Alliance Israélite Universelle, the world's largest and most respected Jewish philanthropic agency, to bring order out of chaos, to cope with the huge influx of newcomers.

 Throughout centuries of Jewish life in Brody until the murderous events of the Holocaust, Jews and Gentiles lived a mostly segregated life, with distinct and separate social as well as religious life.